 The Tikvah Fund

 Avital Gold serves as the Student and Operations Coordinator of the program.
-Avital has her BA in philosophy and Jewish thought from Shalem College and previously studied in Yeshivat Rosh Tzorim for women and in Midreshet Nishmat.
+Avital has her BA in philosophy and Jewish thought from Shalem College and is studying in Midreshet Lindenbaum.
+Previously she studied in Yeshivat Rosh Tzorim for women and in Midreshet Nishmat.
 Avital did her national service (sherut leumi) running informal Jewish educational programs at “Livnot U’Lehibanot” in Tzfat and working with the special needs students of Shalva.
 She was a member of Jewish Agency delegations to run Zionist seminars in Australia and South Africa and continues her work in informal Jewish education by leading Birthright and Keshet groups in Israel.

 Avital Levi is a philosophy PhD student at the University of Arizona, writing a dissertation on moral obligation.
 She also does research in the field of Biblical philosophy.
 She has taught philosophy, Jewish thought, and Tanach at Nishmat, TVA, and the Orthodox Union college summer program.
 Avital holds an MA in philosophy from Ben Gurion University and a BA in philosophy from Princeton University, and is a graduate of Migdal Oz, the Jewish Statesmanship Center in Jerusalem, and numerous Tikvah programs.